Poem Contest Guidelines 2026

 Submit only one English-language translation.
 In the same file, please include the poem in its original language with the name of the poet.

-The Jean Pedrick Chapbook Prize is awarded for a chapbook (40 pages maximum) published in the last two years.
+The Jean Pedrick Chapbook Prize is awarded for a chapbook (40 pages maximum) published in the last two calendar years (2024-2025).
 Information about where to send your chapbook will be provided in a confirmation email following the registration process.

 The author of the winning chapbook will receive: